By Jade Chen

 Nordaq’s premium sustainable end-to-end water solution

 Nordaq is the water of choice for high-end restaurants around the world, and Johanna tells me that her Nordaq family which caters to a mix of restaurants from high street to high end, include a total of 163 Michelin stars globally.
-In Hong Kong, Nordaq works with several Food Made Good HK Members, including Amber, Meraki Hospitality Group and Te Quiero Mucho.
+In Hong Kong, Nordaq works with several Food Made Good HK Members, including Amber by Richard Ekkebus and Meraki Hospitality Group, Uma Nota.
 “Without Nordaq, they wouldn’t be able to do what they’re doing now.
 For example, a chef I met who has been a Nordaq customer for ten years tells me that he knows exactly how the water works with the food and the wine.
 If he ever decides to open another restaurant, he can count on Nordaq water and won’t have to figure out everything from scratch.
 In this case, Nordaq is a guarantee that food and wine will be at the centre of the dining experience”.

 A bright future ahead

 For customers here in Hong Kong, Johanna urges customers to use filtered water or, if it isn’t available, locally sourced water.
 “There’s no need for buying bottles from overseas,” she states.